connxio/docs/Adapters/Inbound/Api.md

 ### Basic

 We do allow our customers to use basic authentication for webhook flows.
 This is done by simply using the [subscription header](#credentials) as authentication.
-Please contact us for a subscription header that allows this, enabling this option is a lot less secure than using [OAuth](#oauth).
+Please contact us for a subscription header that allows this, be aware however that enabling this option is a lot less secure than using [OAuth](#oauth).

 ### Eventgrid